Important Note: This article was last updated on 17 April 2020.

-While this forecast is a worst-case scenario, and hopefully we don’t reach anywhere near those numbers, it does raise the question of how people who have died from coronavirus will be treated by the funeral industry.
+While this forecast is a worst-case scenario and it appears that we will avoid this outcome, it does raise the question of how people who have died from coronavirus will be treated by the funeral industry.

 Funeral directors might refuse coronavirus victims

 There have been several instances around the world where funeral directors have refused to pick up the bodies of those who have died from coronavirus.
 In the most widely reported incident, Luca Franzese was forced to keep the body of his sister in the house for more than 36 hours because funeral directors refused to collect her body.

 These cases, however, appear to be remote incidents so far – and for the most part, funeral directors appear to be accepting coronavirus cases.
 In Australia, this question has not become widely tested due to the small number of deaths.